evanx/redishub-legacy/README.md

 ##### What are Redishub bots?

 These are envisaged as Redis-based serverless lambdas that can be composed into microservices and apps.
 I'm choosing to define "bots" as server-side components which access one or more keyspaces.
 They must be stateless to enable auto-scaling.
-They will be written using a specific ES2016 framework, to simplify orchestration and management.
+They must be written using a specific ES2016 framework, to simplify orchestration and management, e.g. configuration, keyspace access, logging and metrics.

 ##### How will Redishub support its bots?